Medically reviewed by Drugs.com. Last updated on March 27, 2020.

-The type of surgery you have generally depends on the location and severity of the fracture, whether the broken bones aren't properly aligned (displaced fracture), and your age and underlying health conditions.
+The type of surgery you have generally depends on the where and how severe the fracture is, whether the broken bones aren't properly aligned (displaced), and your age and underlying health conditions.
 The options include:

 - Internal repair using screws.
 Metal screws are inserted into the bone to hold it together while the fracture heals.
 Sometimes screws are attached to a metal plate that runs down the femur.

-Your care team will probably get you out of bed and moving on the first day after surgery.
+Your care team will likely get you out of bed and moving on the first day after surgery.
 Physical therapy will initially focus on range-of-motion and strengthening exercises.
-Depending on the type of surgery you had and whether you have assistance at home, you may need to go from the hospital to an extended care facility.
+Depending on the type of surgery you had and whether you have help at home, you might need to go from the hospital to an extended care facility.

-In extended care and at home, you may work with an occupational therapist to learn techniques for independence in daily life, such as using the toilet, bathing, dressing and cooking.
-Your occupational therapist will determine if a walker or wheelchair may help you regain mobility and independence.
+In extended care and at home, you might work with an occupational therapist to learn techniques for independence in daily life, such as using the toilet, bathing, dressing and cooking.
+Your occupational therapist will determine if a walker or wheelchair might help you regain mobility and independence.